Menu

 It is not just numbering schemes that are thwarted by progress.
 Any naming motif for a growing metropolis will fail over time – and for many reasons.
 Grid plans are particularly vulnerable.
 Inevitably, as the town's boundaries move out, a bend in a river, a crag or hill begins to force roads out of symmetry and the logical array of street names submits to the sirens of chaos.

-Emotional events, too, can induce the populace to change names as happened in Cincinnati, Ohio during World War I when German Street became English Street, and Hapsburg became Merrimac, along with other Anglicizing revisions.
+Emotional events, too, can induce the populace to change names as happened in Cincinnati, Ohio during World War I when German Street became English Street, and Hapsburg treet became Merrimac street, along with other Anglicizing revisions.
 Deaths and assassinations of heroes can also cause a rash of street (as well as school) name changes, such as with the untimely losses of Earhart, Presley, and teacher/astronaut McAuliffe, and the murders of two Kennedys and a King.
-In other words, planned naming schemes just cannot stand up to the forces of love and hate either.
+In other words, planned naming schemes just cannot stand up to the forces love and hate either.

-Even though some towns have adhered to their schemes quite meticulously, they still end up with a potpourri of street labels because their naming gimmick is limited or just plain inadequate.
-For example, using letters of the alphabet gets you 26 designations, not much for a growing municipality.
-Using presidents' names gets you a few more.
-Tree types, a classic theme, might yield a few dozen unless you get quite specific with names like Shag Bark Hickory Street and Horse Chestnut Circle. been sprouting up across the country since the end of the Second World War.
+Where naming motifs work with some consistentcy is in the relatively small subdivisions that have been sprouting up across the country since the end of the Second World War.
 Developers of these communities, knowing that quaint sells, have adopted themes honoring medieval England, flowers, nursery-rhymes, Indian artifacts, old cars, race horses and all sorts of other things.
 When William Levitt built one of the first communities on the Island Trees farm on Long Island in 1947, he divided it up into sections each with a theme for its streets.
-In the bird section, for example, there was Kingfisher Road, Grouse Lane, Magpie Land, and so on.
+In the bird section, for example, there was Kingfisher Road, Grouse Lane, Magpie Lane, and so on.
 In the cosmology section there was Polaris Drive, Horizon Lane and other astral names.

 In San Lorenzo, California, the street naming motif is influenced by the Spanish in its past, thereby lending the mystique and beauty that so often accompanies ignorance.
 Its street signs displaying Via Del Sol, Via Encinas and Via Del Prado would delight even a tract developer on the outskirts of Cleveland.
-Who would care that Via Pecora means "Street of the Head of a Sheep," or Via Milos means "Street of the Earthworm," and Via Melina means nothing at all.
+Who would care that Via Pecora means "Street of the Sheep," or Via Milos means "Street of the Earthworm," and Via Melina means nothing at all.

 Such motifs may seem silly or superficial but it is all a necessary game.
 You have to designate the byways somehow so why not have some fun with it.
 On the other hand, some developers have gone to the lazy extreme with some particular theme when they use the same word in every street name in the community.
 In Waterford Meadows, west of Pontiac, Michigan, you can live on Meadowgreene, Meadowcrest, Meadowdale, Meadowoods or other such larks including Meadowlark.
 I suppose they get a lot of mail mix-ups there; some by postal accidents, some by postal revenge.